 A printer protocol is available in the 500 Series.
-It provides the ability to print out live data, individual logged data and to do some report-style printing of logged data.
+It provides the ability to print out live data and to do some report-style printing of logged data.
 The method of printing these and the format of the printouts is described below.